What it means if someone who owes you money has lodged a temporary debt protection (TDP) form.

 Lodging a TDP (formally known as a declaration of intention to present a debtor's petition) is an act of bankruptcy under s54A of the Bankruptcy Act 1966.
 The debtor is indicating they may be insolvent.
-The debtor is not automatically made bankrupt at the end of the six months.
-You can, however, use a TDP as the basis for a creditor’s petition to the court to make the debtor bankrupt.
-See Make someone bankrupt
+The debtor is not automatically made bankrupt at the end of the 21 days.
+Creditors can, however, use a TDP as the basis for a creditor’s petition to the court to make the debtor bankrupt.

 Manpreet owns and operates a coffee bean supply company.
 He roasts his own beans and sells them to local cafés.